Who is Duck on The Masked Singer?

 Is Duck Denise Lewis?

-To date, the general public appear to be fairly certain Denise Lewis is behind the lovable costume.
+Thus far, the general public appear to be fairly positive Denise Lewis is behind the lovable costume.

-The presenter and former heptathlete is definitely an achieved sports activities girl, however it appears she might have turned her hand to singing, too.
+The presenter and former heptathlete is certainly an completed sports activities girl, nevertheless it appears she might have turned her hand to singing, too.

-Denise beforehand competed in monitor and discipline occasions – one thing seen in Duck’s opening VT.
+Denise beforehand competed in monitor and area occasions – one thing seen in Duck’s opening VT.

 Is Duck Kelly Holmes?

-In the same vein, Dame Kelly Holmes may be the girl behind the masks.
+In an identical vein, Dame Kelly Holmes is also the girl behind the masks.

-Like Denise, the Olympian was an achieved athlete and received gold medals in Athens in 2004.

-Nonetheless, one of many clues was targeted on “long distance running”, one thing Kelly didn’t specialize in throughout her 800m and 1500m profession.
+Nonetheless, one of many clues was centered on “long distance running”, one thing Kelly didn’t specialize in throughout her 800m and 1500m profession.

 Is Duck Lucie Donlan?

-It’s a bit left discipline, however bear with us… Love Island 2019 star Lucie Donlan was a giant hit final yr when she went on the hunt for her dream man.
+It’s a bit left area, however bear with us… Love Island 2019 star Lucie Donlan was a giant hit final 12 months when she went on the hunt for her dream man.

-She was all the time eager on sharing her ardour for browsing and tried to persuade her fellow islanders to become involved.
+She was at all times eager on sharing her ardour for browsing and tried to persuade her fellow islanders to get entangled.

 Throughout The Masked Singer, Duck introduced they “surf from time to time”, prompting some to level the finger at Lucie.

-Her singing abilities are presently unknown, however they could possibly be revealed in coming episodes of The Masked Singer.
+Her singing abilities are at the moment unknown, however they may very well be revealed in coming episodes of The Masked Singer.

 Add Comment